9 Common Air Conditioner Problems & How to Fix Them

 Your AC unit isn’t cooling rooms evenly.

-If you notice that your AC isn’t evenly distributing cool air throughout your home, make sure your air filters are clean and in good working condition.
+If you notice that your AC isn’t evenly distributing cool air throughout your home, make sure your air filters are clean and in good working condition (see our advice on how to clean an air conditioner filter).
 If it’s been awhile since you’ve replaced them, you may want to install or have someone else install new filters.

 If your issue still isn’t resolved, the problem may have to do with your ducts — in which case, you’ll want to call an HVAC specialist.